shivamgoel0064/shivamgoel0064/README.md

 I am a passionate **Java Developer** and tech enthusiast based in Delhi NCR, India, with over 2.5 years of experience in building robust and scalable web applications.
 My core expertise lies in **Java**, **Spring Boot**, and **Microservices**, with a solid foundation in programming principles and design patterns.
 As a self-taught developer, I am committed to continuous learning, constantly expanding my skill set to stay at the forefront of technology.
 I thrive on solving complex challenges and enjoy crafting innovative solutions that make an impact.

 ## 🚀 Skills
-I have worked with a variety of technologies, but I am most confident with:
+I excel in building reliable and scalable applications, with expertise in:

 - **Java**
 - **Spring Boot**